 Pause Well-Aging: I wrote an article about surgical menopause and how to talk to your doctor about procedures and what to expect when you can no longer expect.
 I drew from my own experience and talked with a doctor to gather additional information.
 The goal was to give readers the tools to talk to their own doctor and break the stigma around discussing hysterectomies and menopause.

-Social Media Examiner: This article is one in a series of A-Z pieces.
+Social Media Examiner: I was an editor at SME for a bit, and they asked me to write an article for a series of A-Z pieces.
 Given my background with my site Blogging Basics 101, I wrote 26 Blogging Tools to Simplify Your Life: An A-Z List.

 - Software Development Original